Distinguishing Authentication vs. Authorization

 For many organizations, understanding how to monitor, manage, secure and audit authorization and access is difficult because the distinction between “authorization” and “authentication” is poorly defined.

-One of the reasons NIST was updated is because many vendors and systems purportedly solve “authorization and access management,” but in reality, they are actually identity (authentication) management solutions.
+One of the reasons for the NIST update is that many vendors and systems purportedly solve “authorization and access management,” but in reality, they are actually identity (authentication) management solutions.
 As companies ramp up digital transformation (DX) efforts and move more data into highly connected or cloud-based systems, the consequences of this misunderstanding increases.
 The modern organization must provide both authentication and authorization management at scale, with an architecture that is cloud native, programmable, distributed and durable.
-In order to do so, however, they must first distinguish authn from authz, and then address each appropriately.
+In order to do so, however, they must first distinguish authn from authz and then address each appropriately.

 Authn primarily deals with user identity: who is this person?
 Is she who she says she is?
 There are a large number of systems that handle this “checkpoint” level of identity and access management and help to reduce the number of credentials that a user needs to provide, often through single sign-on (or SSO).

-Authz answers a different set questions, for example: what should this user or system be allowed to access (authz can manage service-to-service as well as user-to-service permissioning)?
-An authz platform might determine if a user is a developer, and then grant his/her permission to push source code to a Git repository, but prohibit the user from directly changing the software deployed into the production environment.
+Authz answers a different set questions, for example: what should this user or system be granted access to?
+Authz can manage service-to-service as well as user-to-service permissioning.
+An authz platform might determine if a user is a developer and then grant her permission to push source code to a Git repository, but prohibit the user from directly changing the software deployed into the production environment.